richardvogg/Data-Simulation/README.md

 ## 2. When the real data is sensitive
 Companies usually protect their customers' data.
 This is great.

-For companies who put a lot of effort into learning and development it can be challenging to find adecuate datasets with customer datasets to train their employees.
-Again, data simulation comes to the rescue: We can simulate data with the following properties:
+For data analytics companies who put a lot of effort into learning and development it can be challenging to find adecuate datasets with customer datasets to train their employees.
+Again, data simulation comes to the rescue: We can simulate a complete database with the following properties:

 * it is completely made-up, zero risk to use in any initiative.
 * it is so sophisticated that young analysts can use it to practice their data analytics and storytelling capabilities.